Microsoft/azure-docs.cs-cz/articles/sentinel/notebooks.md

 ---
-title: Možnosti lovu pomocí poznámkových bloků v Azure Sentinel | Microsoft Docs
+title: Hunting capabilities using notebooks in Azure Sentinel| Microsoft Docs
-description: Tento článek popisuje, jak používat poznámkové bloky s možnostmi lovu do Azure Sentinel.
+description: This article describes how to use notebooks with the Azure Sentinel hunting capabilities.
 services: sentinel
 documentationcenter: na
 author: rkarlin